ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

-"dns://resolver.arpa" with this "opportunistic" approach (not validating the names presented in the SubjectAlternativeName field of the certificate) as long as the IP address of the Encrypted Resolver does not differ from the IP address of the Unencrypted Resolver, and that IP address is a private address (such as those defined in {{!RFC1918}}).
+"dns://resolver.arpa" with this "opportunistic" approach (not validating the names presented in the SubjectAlternativeName field of the certificate) as long as the IP address of the Encrypted Resolver does not differ from the IP address of the Unencrypted Resolver.
 This approach can be used for DoT or DoH.

-If the IP addresses of the Encrypted and Unencrypted Resolvers are not the same, or the shared IP address is not a private IP address, the client MUST NOT use the Encrypted Resolver opportunistically.

 # Discovery Using Resolver Names {#encrypted}